ms-jpq/isomorphic_copy/README.md

 ### Vim

 Vim will only use `xclip` if the x11 environmental variable `DISPLAY` is set.

-Add this snippet to your `vimrc`, and Vim will automatically use `isomorphic-copy`
+Add this snippet to your `vimrc`, and Vim will automatically use the fake `xclip`.

 ```viml
 if getenv('DISPLAY') == v:null